Sleep

 By: Lexy Parsons

 In theory, adjusting our clocks by a mere hour seems like no biggie, right?
 Yet, without fail, Daylight Saving time throws our body for a loop.
 It happens every year (twice a year, actually).
 You’d think we’d have it figured out by now!
-However, our body thrives on routine and consistency.
-In fact, when our body is out of balance, it does everything in its power to bring us back to a state of homeostasis.
-Thus, even the slightest change in our sleep disrupts our circadian rhythm and dysregulates our body.
-Think of it like this: essentially, our body is jetlagged!
-Just as you would if you were traveling to another time zone, you may notice increased feelings of fatigue or grogginess, a change in mood or energy, and yes, a disruption in sleep.
+But since our bodies thrive on routine, even a small shift can disrupt our circadian rhythms.
+Think of it like jetlag — except you haven’t left your house!
+As with any time zone adjustment, this can lead to increased fatigue, mood changes, and restless sleep.

 The good news is that there are simple ways to prep your body for the seasonal autumn transition so you can fall back with ease.
-Ahead, learn why Daylight Saving time affects our body and eleven tips that will help you survive and thrive this season!
+Ahead, learn why Daylight Saving time affects our body, and simple tips that will help you survive and thrive this season!

 Why Daylight Saving Time Affects Our Body

-Despite the 55% of Americans that prioritize sleep health, most of us (a shocking 35% of American adults) enter the seasonal time change already sleep-deprived.
+Turns out, even small changes can have a significant impact, especially if you’re already sleep-deprived.
+The unfortunate truth is that most of us (a shocking 1 in 3 American adults) enter the seasonal time change already sleep-deprived.
 Not to mention the 50 to 70 million Americans affected by sleep-related problems.
 So although ‘it’s just an hour,’ it makes a big difference — we’re still working off a cumulative sleep debt.

 Plus, the time change disrupts our internal clock and shifts us out of balance, causing a dysregulation of our sleep hormones (namely, melatonin and serotonin).